-LTM will be performed as outlined in the Final Drinking Water Sampling and Long-Term Monitoring Plan, dated June 2022.
+LTM will be performed as outlined in the Final Drinking Water Long-Term Monitoring Plan, dated June 2022.
 LTM will take place for two years after the date of the amended health advisory.
 The purpose of LTM is to ensure tap water continues to be safe for human consumption (e.g., drinking, cooking, and oral hygiene).
-All required samples under the LTM have met the requirements for this Period (Period 4).
-The results of any additionally requested samples after the completion date (see table below) will be included under the Sampling Results for Zone C2 on the Safe Water website, https://jbphh-safewaters.org.
+All required samples under the LTM have met the requirements for this Period (Period 5).
+The results of any additionally requested samples after the completion date (see table below) will be included under the Sampling Results for Zone C2 on the Safe Waters website.
 Residents/occupants will be notified if and when their house/building is scheduled to be sampled.
 Below is the schedule for LTM in Zone C2.